-First you need to understand that a team is not just a bunch of people working together.
+So how can a business leader fix a dysfunctional team to develop a healthy, solid one?First you need to understand that a team is not just a bunch of people working together.
 A high performance team is a group of people driven by common goals and beliefs.
 They collaborate, challenge, support and hold each other responsible to achieve exceptional results.
 The five key elements that define a high-performance team are:

 - High levels of trust

 - A focus on team results above and beyond personal goals or success

 Make good use of available techBefore building high performance teams business leaders must first surface and manage differences.
 Differing opinions can offer valuable insight regarding employees? needs, pain points and purpose.
 Only when you know where everyone is in their thinking will you be able to uncover that common motivation that drives everyone towards the desired results.
 Thankfully, nowadays there are many solutions that cut out the guesswork and help business leaders to truly understand what drives, inspires and galvanises their employees.
 Gone are the days when managers had to wait months before gaining access to reports analysing organisational performance and their team?s strengths and weaknesses.
 Now, all this information can be at their fingertips in just a matter of hours, analysing data from all offices, branches and teams no matter where they are located across the globe.

 Appraise and assessA team?s appraisal and review process is also very useful when dealing with dysfunctional teams.
 Most companies focus on individual appraisals overlooking the need to take an elevated view of how a team is performing.
 When assessing the whole team as a complex ecosystem leaders can identify the reasons behind dysfunctions and areas that need improvement.
 They can also track progress over time and pinpoint what strategies were successful and what ideas didn?t work out.